MorEnergy/K_Means_Clustering/README.md

 The script will generate sample data, preprocess it, determine the optimal number of clusters, perform the clustering, and display the results.

-2. Adjust the parameters and customize the code as needed for your own dataset.
+2. Adjust the parameters and customise the code as needed for your own dataset.

 ## Requirements